uberfig/godot-build-and-deploy-plugin/README.md

 # godot-build-and-deploy-plugin

+### setup

+just place the build-and-deploy file into your addons folder and enaable the plugin

-to use this plugin you will need to create a file to contain your builds and create files in it like shown:
+to use this plugin you will need to create a new file to contain your builds and create files in it like shown:
 <p>
   <img src="assets/directory example.png">
 </p>